- Print this page

 You can find both forms at the Housing Pathways website or at your local Housing NSW or participating community housing provider office.

-If you are applying for a Rentstart Bond Loan directly, you can deliver the form in person or fax the form to Housing NSW on 1300 722 404 or scan and email a signed copy to email@example.com.
+If you are applying for a Rentstart Bond Loan directly, you can complete an online or paper application form.
+If you complete a paper application you can deliver the form in person or fax the form to Housing NSW on 1300 722 404 or scan and email a signed copy to firstname.lastname@example.org.

 Make sure you complete all relevant sections of the application and provide us with the necessary documents, otherwise we will not be able to process your application.